Request loaders

 (like RequestList

-) with read-write capabilities of a RequestManager
+) with the read-write capabilities of a RequestManager

 (like RequestQueue

 ).
-This is useful for scenarios where you need to load initial requests from a static source (like a file or database) and dynamically add or retry requests during the crawl.
+This is useful for scenarios where you need to load initial requests from a static source (such as a file or database) and dynamically add or retry requests during the crawl.
 Additionally, it provides deduplication capabilities, ensuring that requests are not processed multiple times.
-Under the hood, RequestManagerTandem

 checks whether the read-only loader still has pending requests.
 If so, each new request from the loader is transferred to the manager.
 Any newly added or reclaimed requests go directly to the manager side.